19hours/sg-statutes/Acts/Road Traffic Act.md

 (c) on the return to the person disqualified of any driving licence held by him or on the issue to him of such a licence there shall be added to the endorsed particulars of the disqualification a statement that the person disqualified has since the order was made passed the prescribed test.

+[Act 28 of 2014 wef 01/02/2015]

 ### Provisions as to physical fitness of applicants for driving licences

-37\.—(1) On an application for the grant of a driving licence, the applicant shall make a declaration in the prescribed form as to whether or not he is suffering from any such disease or physical disability as may be specified in the form or any other disease or physical disability which would be likely to cause the driving by him of a motor vehicle, being a motor vehicle of such a class or description as he would be authorised by the licence to drive, to be a source of danger to the public.
+37\.—(1) On an application for the grant of a driving licence, the applicant must make a declaration in writing as to whether the applicant is suffering from —

+(a) any prescribed disease or physical disability; or

+(b) any other disease or physical disability which is likely to cause the driving by the applicant of a motor vehicle (of the class or description which the applicant would be authorised by the licence to drive) to be a source of danger to the public.

+[Act 28 of 2014 wef 01/02/2015]

 (2) If from the declaration it appears that the applicant is suffering from any such disease or disability as specified in subsection (1), the Deputy Commissioner of Police shall refuse to grant the driving licence.